theparssa27/theparssa27.github.io/software.md

 In the MSP430, we utilized various pins to control the I/O of our system.
 We used six pins (P2.0, P2.1, P2.2, P1.2, P1.3, and P1.4) as our input buttons.
 We also used P1.5, P1.6, and P1.7 to control the array of LEDs.

 # Button Inputs
 This project mostly relied on user input from buttons.
-However, an issue faced was that the button's ordered weren't debounced already.
-Thus using the buttons as is would sometimes cause an user to accidentally play two turns.
-Though this issue could be fixed with either a hardware ot software solution, our team ultimately decided to use a software solution, considering our current materials and budget.
-This solution involved the button to be sampled at the clock rate of the microcontroller.
-Spefically, we are sampling 8 bit values from the buttons.
-Until all the 8 bits are 1, the button will be declared to be in the "pressed" state.
-Additionally, the previous button states was compared to the current button state to avoid registering multiple presses, especially if the user would hold the button for a long time.
+However, an issue was that the buttons would bounce when pressed, which means the signal would rapidly fluctuate when the button was pressed.
+Since we are sampling continuously, when the buttons would be pressed it would sometimes rapidly send either 1 or 0 when the button was pressed.
+Though this issue could be fixed with either hardware or software, our team ultimately decided to use the software solution considering our current materials and budget.
+This solution involved adding functions in our program that would process the signal when the button was pressed and debounce it.
+These functions sampled 8 bit values from the buttons and checked whether all the 8 bits were 1 or not.
+If all the bits were 1 then we registered the user input and lighted up the corresponding LED, otherwise we considered the button unpressed.
+Additionally, the previous button state was compared to the current button state to avoid registering multiple presses in the case where the user would hold the button for a long time.

 Rough draft of this section
 <li>Include TI MSP430 programming compenent (most to be written in hardware)</li>
-<li>Include flowcahrt for code </li>
+<li>Include flowchart for code </li>
 <li>Mention button debouncing fixed through software</li>
 <li>Describe hardships with the programming, edge cases, bugs, etc</li>
 <li>(include images of a bit of code, perhaps a GIF of a demonstration, and microcontroller itself in action)</li>